diegochagas/fruits-commerce/README.md

-# Vite Ignite Feed
+# Fruits Commerce

-Project build with Vite and React.js
+Project build with React.js

 ## To install the dependencies